MPhil/PhD

 Research Presentation Seminars

-The intention of the Research Presentation Seminar is to probe and develop your research project as it progresses through various stages.
+The intention of the Research Presentation Seminars is to probe and develop your research project as it progresses through various stages.
 In this respect, the seminars can be formative and generative, open to questions, debates and problems, or they can be presentations of preliminary outputs or findings.

 Academic Practice Workshops

 Each of these workshops is dedicated to a key element of research and/or professional practice.
-Our training is responsive to the current concerns of postgraduate research in Fine Art, Curating and Art Writing.
+Our training is responsive to the current concerns of postgraduate research in fine art, curating and art writing.

 Subjects covered in previous years are indicative of the scope of these workshops: